hasadna/hasadna-k8s/environments/openpension/README.md

-# anyway staging environment
+# openpension staging environment

-This environment is continuously updated from hasadna/anyway dev branch.
+This environment is continuously updated from hasadna/openpension dev branch.

 It can also be used to test infrastructure changes.

 ## Install

-* Switch to the anyway environment
+* Switch to the openpension environment
-  * `source switch_environment.sh anyway`
+  * `source switch_environment.sh openpension`
 * Make sure you are connected to the correct cluster
   * `kubectl get nodes`
-* Create the anyway namespace
+* Create the openpension namespace
-  * `kubectl create ns anyway`
+  * `kubectl create ns openpension`
 * Install the helm client
   * To make sure you get corret version you should use the script in this repo
   * `bash apps_travis_script.sh install_helm`